-The mission of Levels is to reverse the trend of metabolic dysfunction.
-We’re in the Tesla Roadster phase of the business right now, building the high unit cost model that we can learn from and optimize to get the cost down over time—which is in part why we’re shamelessly copying Tesla in writing this post.
+The mission of Levels is to solve the metabolic health crisis.
+We’re in the Tesla Roadster phase of the business right now, building the high unit-cost model that we can learn from and optimize to get the cost down over time—which is, in part, why we’re shamelessly copying Tesla in writing this post.
 The people that are most at risk of metabolic dysfunction cannot afford a $199 program plus the cost of CGMs and other services, so we need to get the price down as quickly as possible.

-Within the next 5 years we’re going to be talking about the metabolic health crisis in the same way that we currently talk about the opioid epidemic and cancer.
+Within the next five years, we’re going to be talking about the metabolic-health crisis in the same way that we currently talk about the opioid epidemic and cancer.
 This is the single biggest health crisis in the world and has yet to penetrate the zeitgeist.

 Most people don’t yet realize the magnitude of the problem that metabolic dysfunction poses for society.
-If you want to dig deeper into this, you should check out our blog post Ultimate Guide to Metabolic Fitness, but the highlights are:
+If you want to dig deeper into this, you should check out our blog post, The Ultimate Guide to Metabolic Fitness, but the highlights are:

 - More than 10% of the US is currently diabetic, and the rate is accelerating.

 - There are almost 90 million Americans with prediabetes; 70% of those people will develop diabetes within 10 years, and 84% of people with prediabetes do not know they have it.

-- Fewer than 25% of candidates of eligible age qualify for the military and this is largely due to the majority of the population being metabolically unfit – it’s a national security problem
+- Fewer than 25% of candidates of eligible age qualify for the military and this is largely due to being metabolically unfit; it’s a national security problem

 - Metabolic dysfunction might be the single largest (preventable) force pushing up the cost of healthcare.
-Individuals meeting at least 3 criteria for metabolic syndrome have 60% higher annual costs; diabetes alone contributes to $327 billion in medical costs and lost productivity, expected to exceed $600 billion by 2030.
+Individuals meeting at least three criteria for metabolic syndrome have 60% higher annual healthcare costs; diabetes alone contributes to $327 billion in medical costs and lost productivity, expected to exceed $600 billion by 2030.